HumanCellAtlas/data-store/README.md

 The direct runtime dependencies of this project are defined in `requirements.txt.in`.
 Direct development dependencies are defined in `requirements-dev.txt.in`.
 All dependencies, direct and transitive, are defined in the corresponding `requirements.txt` and `requirements-dev.txt` files.
 The latter two can be generated using `make requirements.txt` or `make requirements-dev.txt` respectively.
 Modifications to any of these four files need to be committed.
 This process is aimed at making dependency handling more deterministic without accumulating the upgrade debt that would be incurred by simply pinning all direct and transitive dependencies.
+Avoid being overly restrictive when constraining the allowed version range of direct dependencies in -`requirements.txt.in` and `requirements-dev.txt.in`

 If you need to modify or add a direct runtime dependency declaration, follow the steps below:

-1) Make sure there are no pending changes to `requirements.txt` or `requirements.txt.in`
+1) Make sure there are no pending changes to `requirements.txt` or `requirements-dev.txt`.
-2) Run `make requirements.txt`.
-This will update `requirements.txt` to the most recent releases of direct and transitive dependencies.
-3) Examine the changes to `requirements.txt` and commit them with a message like `Bumping dependencies`
-4) Make the desired change to `requirements.txt.in`
+2) Make the desired change to `requirements.txt.in` or `requirements-dev.txt.in`
-5) Run `make requirement.txt` again.
-This updates `requirements.txt` with direct and transitive entries related to your change.
+3) Run `make requirements.txt`.
+Run `make requirements-dev.txt` if you have modified `requirements-dev.txt.in`.
-6) Examine the changes to `requirements.txt` and commit them with a message like `Adding dependency on Foobar`
+4) Visually check the changes to `requirements.txt` and `requirements-dev.txt`.
+5) Commit them with a message like `Bumping dependencies`.

 You now have two commits, one that catches up with updates to transitive dependencies, and one that tracks your explict change to a direct dependency.
 This process applies to development dependencies as well, except for `requirements-dev.txt` and `requirements-dev.txt.in` respectively.

-Avoid being overly restrictive when constraining the allowed version range of direct dependencies in `requirements.txt.in` and `requirements-dev.txt.in`.
-As a rule of thumb, pin only the major version, e.g. `foo > 1.2.3,
-< 2`.
-Note that `2`` is a shorthand for `2.0` which is equivalent to `2.0.0` and so on.
+If you wish to re-pin all the dependencies, run `make refresh_all_requirements`.
+It is advisable to do a full test-deploy-test cycle after this (the test after the deploy is required to test the lambdas).